elisabethjulien/SDM_for_MSP/README.md

 - Elisabeth Julien*
 - Joana Boavida-Portugal
 - Catarina Frazão dos Santos
+- Tiago A. Marques

 **Contact for this repository:** [elili.julien@gmail.com](mailto:elili.julien@gmail.com)

 ## Overview
 This repository contains the data and R scripts used in the study "Projecting Changes in Marine Biota to Support Climate Resilient Portuguese MSP".
-The final open access article can be found [here](xxx).
+The final open access article can be found [here](https://figshare.com/account/mycontent/projects/219448).

 ## Contents
 - **Data**: The data collected and used in this manuscript, along with all associated statistical analyses and figures, can be found [here](xxx).